 The secret to learning Baby Sign Language is lots of repetition.
-To teach your baby those first few baby signs, you need to give them lots of exposure to the signs.
+To teach your baby those first few baby signs, you need to give him or her lots of exposure to the signs.
 That means doing the signs over and over.
-With a lot of repetition your baby will quickly learn their first few signs.
-We do this through:
+With a lot of repetition, your baby will quickly learn his first few signs.
+This is done through:

 Children in deaf families routinely sign at six months old.
 What is their secret?
 Repetition!
-A child in a deaf families is constantly getting exposure to signing.
-This section will show you how to create some of the frequent signing exposure in your own home.
+A child with deaf parents or siblings is constantly getting exposure to signing.
+This section will show you how to ensure your baby receives frequent exposure to signing in the context of your home.

 Research by Dr. Joseph Garcia, one of the founders of Baby Sign Language, found that a typical baby starting at seven months old needs just two months of solid repetition and exposure to a sign to start using it – a lot faster than walking and talking.
-So keep doing lots of repetition and before you know it you will both be signing up a storm.
+So keep doing lots of repetition and before you know it, you will both be signing up a storm with your child.

 When to Start

-A good time to start Baby Sign Language is at 6 – 9 months.
-At that age, babies start to be really receptive to signs and you are almost certain to see some signing back in the next ten weeks.
+A good time to start Baby Sign Language is at six to nine months.
+At that age, babies start to be really receptive to signs, and you are almost certain to see some signing back in the next ten weeks.

-You can of course start even earlier.
-You can even do pre-natal baby sign language if you want!
-Babies whose parents are signing from birth will learn a little quicker, but you do need to be more patient because you will have to sign to them for longer.
-You may be lucky and get an early signer, but should not expect results before seven months.
+You can, of course, start even earlier.
+You can even do prenatal Baby Sign Language if you want!
+Babies whose parents begin teaching them signing at birth will learn a little quicker, but you do need to be more patient because you will have to sign to them for longer.
+You may be lucky and enough to have your child be an early signer, but should not expect results before your baby is at least seven months.

 Timing Your Signs

 There are three times when you can perform the sign: before, during, and after the event you are trying to communicate.
-Try and do all three.
-So if you wanted to teach the baby sign for dog, make the sign as the dog approaches, once the dog comes to your baby, then again as the dog leaves.
+Try to do all three.
+For example, if you wanted to teach the baby sign for dog, first make the sign as the dog approaches, then as the dog comes to your baby, then again as the dog leaves.

 Line of Sight

-You want to keep your signs in your baby’s field of vision.
-Try and wait until your baby’s gaze and attention comes toward you.
-Sometimes you may need to reposition yourself or your baby so that you are between her and the subject.
-There is no need to try and force the issue if your baby is distracted.
-Don’t worry, her attention will return to you eventually and you will have lots of other chances to make the sign.
+You will need to keep your signs in your baby’s field of vision.
+Try to wait until your baby’s gaze and attention comes toward you.
+Sometimes, you may need to reposition yourself or your baby so that you are between him or her and the subject.
+There is no need to try to force the issue if your baby is distracted.
+Don’t worry, your baby’s attention will return to you eventually, and you will have lots of other chances to make the sign.

 2. Incorporating Signing into Daily Routines

-The majority of your signing practice is going to come from signing along to daily routines.
-Young children thrive on routine and repetition and so most parent will keep them on a schedule.
-You can incorporate signing into these routines
+The majority of your signing practice is going to come from signing during daily routines.
+Young children thrive on routine and repetition, set the stage for success by making sure signing with your baby takes place in the context of daily activities.

-For example, baby’s day may start with cereal.
-You might pour baby a little cereal, then sign more before giving them a little more.
-This will continue until they are all done.
+For example, your baby’s day may start with cereal.
+You might pour baby a little cereal, and then sign” more” before giving him a little more.
+This will continue until he is all done.
 You could do a similar routine during each meal.

-Other typical routines throughout the day may include changing diapers, bath time, walk time, being put down for a nap, and turning on/off the light.
+Other typical routines throughout the day may include changing diapers, bath time, walking time, being put down for a nap, and turning on/off the light.

-As well as the signs you will use in day-to-day life, you can create opportunities to sign less everyday signs.
-You can read books, sing songs, or do flash cards to teach less common signs.
+In addition to the signs you will use in day-to-day life, you can create opportunities to sign less common signs.
+You can read books, sing songs, or do flash cards to teach these signs.
 For example, while reading a board book about animals, you may get several opportunities to make animal signs that you would not encounter in everyday life.

-As your child gets more advanced and acquires more signs, a lot of the repetition is going to come from baby initiated signing.
-Baby will see something or recall something then make her sign, for example signing hungry.
-When baby makes a sign, you will acknowledge the sign by signing back and saying the word out loud.
+As your child gets more advanced and acquires more signs, a lot of the repetition is going to come from baby-initiated signing.
+Baby will see or recall something then make the sign,; for example, signing hungry.
+When baby makes a sign, you should acknowledge the sign by signing back and saying the word out loud.

 Start Signing With The Baby Sign Language Kit